 “Every month we pick up another person or two in every community.
 I’m not sure at what number our foot clinics will top out, but I am sure we are keeping people healthier,” Jeffery said.For more information, call St. Luke’s McCall Center for Health Promotion at 208-630-2420.

-Lyle Nelson is the director of community relations and health promotion at St. Luke’s McCall.
+Lyle Nelson is the administrator of community health of St. Luke's Health System.

 How do you define health?
 Physical?
 Mental?
 Social?
 Health goes beyond medical care.
 It's how we take care of ourselves, how we interact with our communities, how we take care of each other.